angie-254/angie-254/README.md

 - 💞️ I’m looking to forward collaborate on interesting projects.
 - 📫 How to reach me: https://www.linkedin.com/in/janiceangella/
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I love calisthenics.
+- ⚡ Fun fact: I love calisthenics!

 <!---
 angie-254/angie-254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.